 ~ present your members to God as instruments of righteousness because sin has no dominion over you since you are not under law but under grace.

-What Paul is saying is, now that we are in Christ, ‘if we are in Christ’, we won’t choose to sin (break the Law of God given through Moses) because we have put to death the ‘old man’ of sin.
+What Paul is saying is this: now that we are in Christ, ‘if we are in Christ’, we won’t choose to sin (break the Law of God given through Moses) because we have put to death the ‘old man’ of sin.
 And with that death, we have died with Jesus, and as he died to sin so must we consider ourselves dead to committing sin.
-In his death we are acquitted/justified from our past sins, no longer subject to the power of the Law to condemn us.
-The Law cannot judge us guilty or hold us accountable for our prior sins because now we are subject to the power of grace.
-Amen, Hallelu Yah!
+In his death we are acquitted/justified from our “past” sins, no longer ‘subject to the power’ of Law to condemn us.
+The Law cannot judge us guilty or hold us accountable for our “prior” sins because now we are ‘subject to the power’ of grace.
+Amen and Hallelu Yah!

 Romans 6:15 What then?
 Are we to sin because we are not under law but under grace?
 By no means!

-This is a repeat question that He asked in verse one ~
+This is a repeat question that Paul asked in verse one ~

 Romans 6:1 What shall we say then?
 Are we to continue in sin that grace may abound?
 By no means!